InformaticsMatters/nextflow-pcluster/README.md

 ## Connect to the cluster
 Your cluster's created (well the _head node_ is).
-You can now use the CLI to connect to the head node using the SSH key you created earlier and make sure Nextflow is correctly installed by running the classic _hello_ workflow, which will create compute instances to run the workflow processes: -
+You can now use the CLI to connect to the head node using the SSH key you created earlier.
+Here we just make sure Nextflow is correctly installed by running the classic _hello_ workflow, which will create compute instances to run the workflow processes: -

     $ pcluster ssh ${CLUSTER_NAME} -i ~/.ssh/${KEYPAIR_NAME}
     [...]